atmotheory/atmotheory.github.io/register.md

 }
 </style>
 <body>
 Registration is now open.
-Please register in the form below:
+The workshop is available for on-site participation only; for technical reasons, online attendance is not offered at the moment.
+For on-site participation, register in the form below:
 <iframe src="https://framaforms.org/workshop-on-theoretical-physical-chemistry-and-atmospheric-chemistry-1740676294" width="100%" height="800" border="0"></iframe>
 </body>
 </html>